CANBERRA CRICKET ACADEMY - WINTER TRAINING - ELITE TRAINING

 Week 1- Week 3:

 Bowling: CCA will employ fundamental bowling practices which ensure that natural talent is nurtured.
-Four areas of bowling will be practised to hone their bowling skills.
-This year will focus more on body biomechanics.
+Easy steps will be taught and multiple areas of bowling will be practised to hone their bowling skills.
+This year will focus more on body biomechanics ie flexible upper body part.

 Wicket Keeping: Fundamental wicket keeping drills with flexibility, movement and balance.